runely/no.runely.randomdinner/README.txt

 Have some fun with your kids by creating some random dinners.
-Combine this with a text-to-speach app and let everyone have some fun :)
+Combine this with a text-to-speech app and let everyone have some fun :)

 Don't expect to get a dinner that you can cook or eat.
 This is purely for fun ;)